 Most of us write every day, but do you remember the last time you created an imaginary world?
 We all love stories and, as Don Graves showed us, we all have a story to tell.
-But in schools, the focus of is increasingly put on analytical writing.
+But in schools, the focus is increasingly put on analytical writing.
 When did fiction writing fall to the side?

 Today on the Heinemann podcast author Tom Newkirk explores the value of creating worlds through fiction writing.
 As Tom says, “our minds were made for stories,” so he decided to sit down with high school students to hear about the fiction they write in and out of school…